Chicago's faithful rejoice as church services return to 'normal' amid full reopening

-CHICAGO (WLS) -- Chicago's faithful are rejoicing as the city begins to return to normal.
-However, they say it's more about the meaningful reconnection with a community that has been kept distant for so long.
+CHICAGO (WLS) -- Chicago's faithful are rejoicing as the city begins to return to normal, but they say it is more about the meaningful reconnection with a community that has been kept distant for so long.

+The Archdiocese of Chicago lifted many of the COVID-19 restrictions, including no more capacity limits, no masks or physical distancing for worshippers who are fully vaccinated.
+Receiving communion on the tongue may resume, but receiving from the cup remains on hold.

 "Being back at the cathedral, wide open.
 It is wonderful.
 Thank God," said Father Greg Sakowicz with Holy Name Cathedral.